FoleyLab/nbr_data/Energy_Scan_Data/NEW_LAMBDA_SCAN/Lambda_Scan_Results/scripts/README.md

 The plot uses blue for `ortho - meta` at `(theta=70, phi=31)` and vermillion for `para - meta` at `(theta=65, phi=78)`.
 Relaxed geometries are solid with filled markers; unrelaxed geometries are dashed with open markers.
+The lower x axis is coupling strength, the upper x axis is mode volume, and the horizontal guide marks `-5 k_B T` stabilization at 298 K.